Parodia leninghausii

 Parodia leninghausii is a species of South American cactus commonly found as a houseplant.
 Common names include lemon ball cactus, golden ball cactus and yellow tower cactus.

 Botanist Karl Moritz Schumann named it after Wilhelm Lenninghaus (1845-1918), a native of North Rhine-Westphalia who, in the 1880s, left his hometown of Ennepetal and emigrated to Porto Alegre, Brazil, where he became Guillermo Lenninghaus, and collected cacti for the German grower Haage.

-Parodia leninghausii is native to the Rio Grande do Sul province in the south of Brazil.
+Parodia leninghausii is native to northeast Rio Grande do Sul in the south of Brazil.
 In those regions, winter nights are cold, with a light freeze.
-These cacti survive in these conditions because they are quite dry at that time.
+As there is ample precipitation throughout the year, this species finds its place on rocky outcrops and cliff faces.

 Parodia leninghausii shows cactus species nomadism; it was successively included in genus Pilocereus K. Schumann 1895, Malacocarpus (K.Schumann) Britton & Rose 1922, Notocactus (K.Schumann) A.Berger 1929, Eriocactus (K.Schumann) Backeberg 1942, and finally ended up in Parodia (K. Schumann) F.H.Brandt 1982.